 The University Centre policy is to withdraw a student from a course if they do not attend for 4 consecutive weeks.
 The Student Loans Company will be informed of your withdrawal and will then stop any future payments to your account.
-Therefore, it is important that you contact the Head of Department if you are going to be absent for any length of time.
+Therefore, it is important that you contact the Program manager Helen Gorman if you are going to be absent for any length of time.

 During your course of study, there will be times when you are not able to attend classes because of illness, personal and domestic crises.
-It is therefore more important that you do attend when you are able to otherwise it is very easy to lose the thread of what is going on and become disheartened.
+It is therefore all the more important that you do attend when you are able to otherwise it is very easy to lose the thread of what is going on and become disheartened.

 We do not advise that you take holidays in term time.
-Please see the HE calendar in Appendix 1 for details.
+Please see the HE calendar on our website for details